telerik/maui-docs/controls/treeview/scrolling.md

 Configure the horizontal scrollbar by using the following properties:

-* `HorizontalScrollBarVisibility`(enum of type `Microsoft.Maui.ScrollBarVisibility`)&mdash;Specifies the visibility of the horizontal scrollbar.
+* `HorizontalScrollBarVisibility` (enum of type `Microsoft.Maui.ScrollBarVisibility`)&mdash;Specifies the visibility of the horizontal scrollbar.
 The available options are:
 	* `Default`&mdash;Applies the default visibility for the platform based on the content and orientation.
 	* `Always`&mdash;The scrollbar is visible, regardless of the content or orientation.
 	* `Never`&mdash;The scrollbar is not visible.

-* `HorizontalScrollBarLayoutMode`(enum of type `Telerik.Maui.controls.ScrollBarLayoutMode`)&mdash;Specifies the layout mode of the horizontal scrollbar.
+* `HorizontalScrollBarLayoutMode` (enum of type `Telerik.Maui.controls.ScrollBarLayoutMode`)&mdash;Specifies the layout mode of the horizontal scrollbar.
 The available options are:
 	* `Overlay`&mdash;The scrollbars overlay the scrollable content when visible.
 	* `Resize`&mdash;The scrollbars resize the scrollable content when visible.

-## Example: Configuring Horizontal and Vertical Scrolling
+## Example: Configuring Horizontal and Vertical Scrolling and Scroll Orientation

 The following example demonstrates how to configure horizontal and vertical scrolling when working with the .NET MAUI TreeView control.